Clkwong3/infinite-edit/README.md

 Here are the essential tools you'll need to interact with Infinite-Edit effectively:

 - **Web Browser:** Any modern web browser such as Chrome, Firefox, or Brave is suitable for using Infinite-Edit.
+A web browser is the gateway to accessing and using the application.

 - **Internet Connection:** An internet connection is required for the initial setup and synchronization of your notes and code snippets.
+It enables real-time data transfer and ensures that your work is saved securely.

+- **Node.js:** Node.js is a server-side JavaScript runtime that serves as the backbone for the server logic in Infinite-Edit.
+It enables server-side scripting and allows the application to handle requests and data processing.

 ## Technology Stack